 If something smells really bad to me (fragrances of any kind) they make me sick.
 I just returned from my dentist who obviously sprays his chair with Fabreeze and his office has some plug in fragrance things as well.
 I washed my clothes six times and the smell just actually got stronger.
 I'm trying to get it off my car seats as we speak.

 My solution which I hope will work: Lightly wet the seats with a wet paper towel and my shampoo and, I've found this to be a great and natural "fragrance."
 Get a big pack of Juicy Fruit or Double-mint gum.
 Get two or three.
 Take all the gum out but you don't have to unwrap the sticks.
 Spread a few packs out all over the place.
 Everything smells just like Juicy Fruit or Double-mint.
 The smell is very strong, non chemical, and a heck of lot better than any perfume.
 Lasts a week or so and by that time the other smell is usually gone.

 Don't chew it.
 (02/01/2006)

 Is there anyway of getting a strong perfume smell out of clothes?
-A friend who has gone away for six months gave me some winter garments, nice windcheaters, etc (she's gone to a hot climate).
+A friend who has gone away for six months gave me some clothes.
 However, whatever perfume she used is clinging strongly to the garments.
-It's not a scent I care for at all.
-I have washed the things but the scent is still there.

 I bought a cotton shirt from a thrift store.
 I can't get rid of the previous owner's nasty perfume smell, even after multiple washings.